-Ulrike gave the introductory keynote speech on the 21 of February to the 2018 BRICK conference.
+Ulrike gave the introductory keynote speech on 21st February to the 2018 BRICK conference.
 BRICK is an innovative education programme designed by The Prince’s Regeneration Trust to build skills, provide expertise and improve connections.
 It is aimed primarily at community groups looking to start or progress a heritage regeneration project.
 (For more information see http://www.brick-work.org)

-Conference participants (about 150) were experts in the restoration of heritage buildings and programme management but not evaluation.
+The 150 conference participants were experts in the restoration of heritage buildings and programme management but not evaluation.

 Ulrike’s main points were:

 - Evaluation is essential for learning.
-Those who do not evaluate are unlikely to get better.
+Those who do not evaluate are unlikely to improve.

 - Finding mistakes or areas for improvement is a good thing because it enables learning.